Application and approval of qualifications

 Log in to your EPIC Account and upload the following credentials to EPIC for primary-source verification:

-- Final Medical Diploma (primary medical qualifications)
+- Final Medical Diploma (completed primary medical qualifications)

 - Final Medical School Transcript (which must give information of all relevant medical subjects, including such subjects as neurology, neurosurgery and dermatology etc.)